nickbrandt/GitLab/doc/user/search/index.md

 - Recently viewed issues (try and type some word from the title of a recently viewed issue)
 - Recently viewed merge requests (try and type some word from the title of a recently viewed merge request)
 - Recently viewed epics (try and type some word from the title of a recently viewed epic)
-- [GitLab Flavored Markdown](../markdown.md#special-gitlab-references) (GFM) for issues within a project (try and type a GFM reference for an issue)
+- [GitLab Flavored Markdown](../markdown.md#special-gitlab-references) (GFM) for issues in a project (try and type a GFM reference for an issue)

 ## Basic search

-The Basic search in GitLab is a global search service that allows you to search across the entire GitLab instance, within a group, or a single project.
+The Basic search in GitLab is a global search service that allows you to search across the entire GitLab instance, in a group, or in a single project.
 Basic search is backed by the database and allows searching in:

 - Projects